 Rarotonga is the capital of the Cooks with the highest population (at around 10,000 people).
 Tall, lush peaks are surrounded by breath-taking beaches, a stunning clear lagoon and fringing coral reef.
-The main town of Avarua is on the north side of the island, and has many cafes and souvenir shops with a great array of gifts like pareu (sarongs), carvings, the famous black pearls and local art work.
+The main town of Avarua is on the north side of the island, and has many cafés and souvenir shops with a great array of gifts like pareu (sarongs), carvings, the famous black pearls and local art work.
 There is a main road encompassing the whole island, making it easy to get around and explore the other villages.
-Why not visit one of the beaches on the western side of the island to watch the glorious sunset whilst sipping a happy hour cocktail?
+Why not visit one of the beaches on the western side of the island to watch the glorious sunset whilst sipping a Happy Hour cocktail?

 The other 13 islands are just as beautiful, but more remote with fewer tourists.
 You can reach some by plane from Rarotonga, the rest by boat, and they are well worth a visit if you have plenty of time.
-The outer islands include Atiu, a raised coral island 215 km from Raro, famous for its caves which house the Kopeka bird, a swallow unique to Atiu.
+The outer islands include Atiu, a raised coral island 215 km from Rarotonga, famous for its caves which house the Kopeka bird, a swallow unique to Atiu.
 Suwarrow, which is inhabited only by a caretaker, is considered a sanctuary for many endangered species, especially sea birds, and is also steeped in history of buried treasure.
 Palmerston is an unusual gem in the South Pacific.
-Settled in 1863 by Englishman William Marsters with his three Cook Islands wives, he and his descendents have populated this small group of motus.
+Settled in 1863 by Englishman William Marsters with his three Cook Islands wives, he and his descendants have populated this small group of motu.
 It is said that the locals still talk with a Gloucestershire twang!